openebs-archive/openebs-docs/docs/alphafeatures.md

 **Prerequisites:**

-1. There should be an blockdevice present on the same node where the old blockdevice is attached.
+1. There should be a blockdevice present on the same node where the old blockdevice is attached.
 The available blockdevice should be in `Unclaimed` & 'Active' state and does not contain any filesystem or partition.

 2. The capacity of the new blockdevice should be greater than or equal to that of old blockdevice.